-- Do you need support for Netflix?
+- Do you need AirPlay?

 - Do you want a 42” TV?

-If you would talk to Tom in the store I can imagine you would get frustrated and perhaps feel a bit stupid for not knowing what xVid.34 or NICAM is (let alone whether you need one or not).
-You may have known you wanted easy access to Netflix, but since you didn’t understand Tom’s techy questions, here you are without easy access.
+If Tom was helping you in the store, I can imagine you would get frustrated and perhaps feel a bit stupid for not knowing what xVid.34 or NICAM is (let alone whether you need one or not).
+You may have known you wanted access to Netflix, but since you didn’t understand Tom’s techy questions, here you are without easy access.

 If you watch a lot of YouTube-clips on your iPhone and don’t like to play around with settings, Sally knows to offer you the easy-to-use TV with AirPlay, enabling seamless streaming between your iPhone and TV.
 From this, she also knows you need an AppleTV-module.
-Additionally, she knows your TV should definitely be xVid.34-compatible since you, most likely, will connect the next generation X-Box your kids will crave when it arrives.
+Additionally, she knows your TV should definitely be xVid.34-compatible since, most likely, you will connect the next generation X-Box your kids will crave when it arrives.

 If you are interested in knowing why you should choose xVid.34 compatibility, she will explain it to you.
 If you still do not want that feature, she will tell you what you will miss out on.

-Time to ”Sallify” your sales system
+It’s time to ”Sallify” your sales system

-A Configure Price Quote solution is a Sally in a world of Toms.
-CPQ is a sales configurator that can help you ask the questions that your customers can actually answer and translate that into a product configuration that you can actually produce.
+A smart Configure Price Quote solution is a Sally in a world of Toms.
+CPQ is a sales configurator that can help you to ask the questions that your customers can actually answer.
+The solution then translates that input into a product configuration that you can actually produce.